Penicillin V (pen-i-SIL-in V)

 - Store the oral liquid in the refrigerator.
 Do not freeze.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed.
+- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.
 Discard any unused portion of the oral liquid after 14 days.

 - Keep all medicine away from children and never share your medicine with anyone.